sino30535/Weak-label-in-CT-image-segamentation/README.md

-# Rad_AI_technical_test
+# Weak label in CT image segamentation
-RadAI coding challenge.
 Train models using using weak supervision such as image-level labels, producing pixel-level labels for CT scans.

 # Dataset
 Folder hierarchy of dataset.